 Hong Kong private cars are required to complete all the formalities as required by the three governments before driving to the HZMB.

-Similar to arrangements at other land boundary crossings, private cars which have been allocated with quotas for travelling between Guangdong and Hong Kong via the HZMB must first obtain the Mainland Approval Notices issued by the Guangdong Public Security Department and Closed Road Permit (CRP) issued by the Transport Department and complete other formalities in the Mainland before travelling between Guangdong and Hong Kong.
+Similar to arrangements at other land boundary crossings, private cars which have been allocated with quotas for travelling between Guangdong and Hong Kong via the Hong Kong-Zhuhai-Macao Bridge (HZMB) must first obtain the Mainland Approval Notices issued by the Guangdong Public Security Department and Closed Road Permit (CRP) issued by the Transport Department (TD) and complete other formalities in the Mainland before travelling between Guangdong and Hong Kong.

 For the application procedures of CRP, please visit: